bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/template-kubernetes-azure.rst

    --name <name of resource group containing the cluster>

 Next, you can :doc:`run a BigchainDB node on your new Kubernetes cluster <node-on-kubernetes>`.
-Next, you can :doc:`run a BigchainDB node on your new Kubernetes cluster <node-on-kubernetes>`.